Gilgit: Early history

-Brokpas trace their settlement from Gilgit into the fertile villages of Ladakh through a rich corpus of hymns, songs, and folklore that have been passed down through generations.
-The Dards and Shinas appear in many of the old Pauranic lists of people who lived in the region, with the former also mentioned in Ptolemy's accounts of the region.
+Brokpas trace their settlement in the fertile villages of Ladakh back to Gilgit.
+They have a rich corpus of hymns, songs, and folklore that have been passed down through generations.
+The Dards and Shins appear in many of the old Pauranic lists of people who lived in the area, with the former also mentioned in Ptolemy's accounts of the region.

-Buddhist era

 Gilgit was an important city on the Silk Road, along which Buddhism spread from South Asia to the rest of Asia.
-It is considered a Buddhism corridor, along which many Chinese monks came to Kashmir, to learn and to preach Buddhism.
+Buddhism was practiced in Gilgit in the past.
 Two famous Chinese Buddhist pilgrims, Faxian and Xuanzang, traversed Gilgit, according to their accounts.

+Medieval history

 Enthroned Buddha of the Patola Shahis, Gilgit Kingdom, circa 600 CE.